-As one of the most popular types of virtual assistants, they boost a business’s online presence that helps reach and engage with the target audience.
+As one of the most popular types of virtual assistants, they boost a business’s online presence which helps reach and engage with the target audience.
 This creates a more positive customer experience which can affect the profitability of a business.

-4. Accounting Virtual Assistant
+4. Bookkeeping Virtual Assistant

 - Preparing financial statements like balance sheets and income statements

 - Sending and receiving invoices